mediaworx/opencms-intellijplugin/README.md

 opencms-intellij-plugin
 =======================

-OpenCms Plugin for IntelliJ IDE
+Plugin for the IntelliJ IDE that allows you to sync between your real file system and the OpenCms VFS.
+Work in progress, not ready for public use yet.
+Documentation will follow in January 2014.